 Leave a comment

-I Found God today realizing the importance of community.
+I Found God today in the miracle of a new life.

 Leave a comment

-I Found God today in a beautiful relationship.
+I Found God today enjoying my friends’ conversations.

 Leave a comment